List of The Hunger Games characters: Buttercup

 Buttercup is Prim's cat.
 He is Prim's companion and is loyal only to her, maintaining a years-long mutual dislike with Katniss.
 Prim cherishes Buttercup, while Katniss finds him to be "the world's ugliest cat."
 In the early chapters of The Hunger Games, Katniss states the only love they shared for each other were the leftover entrails of her food and less hissing from Buttercup.

 Katniss was at first hesitant to let Prim keep the cat, but Prim begged, "even cried" to let her keep him.
 Katniss initially tried to drown Buttercup but later, when she is on the way to the Capitol, states that she is glad she did not as he would have been a source of comfort to Prim.
 Initially missing in the chaos after the Capitol's air force bombed District 12, Buttercup survived among the ruins until Katniss visited and brought him back with her to 13.
 He is said to dislike District 13, due to its underground location and lack of fresh air.
 After Prim's death and the end of the war, he makes his way back to District 12 on foot and is found again by Katniss.
 The two mourn Prim's death in Mockingjay and end up comforting each other, burying their lengthy feud as Buttercup takes to guarding Katniss at night.

 Buttercup has black and white fur in the first film (contrary to his name), but in later films better fits the books' description of him.

+Lenore Dove Baird

+Lenore Dove Baird was a member of the Covey and Haymitch Abernathy's girlfriend.
+Her mother (possibly Maude Ivory Baird) died in childbirth and her father's identity was unknown, so she was raised by her uncles, Tam Amber and Clerk Carmine.
+Despite a sheltered upbringing, Lenore Dove possessed a fiery, unbidden spirit and frequently acted out against the Capitol.
+After Haymitch was reaped, a distraught Lenore Dove publicly performed songs that Peacekeepers had forbidden her to sing as an act of retribution, resulting in her arrest.
+Her uncles were able to get the Peacekeepers to release her on house arrest, after which she reunited with Haymitch.
+He fed her a gumdrop, oblivious to the fact that President Snow had laced it with poison in order to punish him for his rebellion against the Capitol.
+As Lenore Dove died in his arms, she made him promise not to let the sun rise on the reaping.
+Following her death, Haymitch became an alcoholic and cut off all his friends in fear that the Capitol would kill them too.

+Like the rest of the Covey members, Lenore Dove got her name from a poem and a color.
+The first half of her name, Lenore, was drawn from Edgar Allan Poe's poem The Raven, and the second half of her name was drawn from the color dove.